All students should apply using the VIRTUAL application form below.

 AP District – Because of the Honors Academy’s success on AP examinations, in addition to Lafayette High School, the Walker County school district has been named an AP Honor District multiple times since the Honors Academy was founded.

-GADOE Recognition – Because of the Honors Academy’s success on AP examinations, Ridgeland High School has been named an AP Humanities School, AP STEM School, and an AP STEM Achievement School by the Georgia Department of Education almost every year since the Honors Academy was founded.
+GADOE Recognition – Because of the Honors Academy’s success on AP examinations, Ridgeland High School has been named an AP Humanities School, AP STEM School, and an AP STEM Achievement School by the Georgia Department of Education multiple times since the Honors Academy was founded.

 Besides preparing students for acceptance into and success in top colleges and universities, the Honors Academy helps students develop study skills and time management skills, reading comprehension ability, writing fluency, and advanced math and science reasoning skills.